 We derive a significant portion of our revenues from our online brokerage services provided to our clients.
 The trading volume on our platform has grown rapidly over the past few years.
-In 2017, we facilitated trading transactions at the amount of HK\$517.9 billion (US\$66.2 billion) in aggregate, representing a 164.4% increase in trading volume from 2016.
-For the nine months ended September 30, 2018, we facilitated trading transactions at the amount of HK\$678.0 billion (US\$86.6 billion) in aggregate, representing a 101.2% increase in trading volume from the same period in 2017.
-Also, as of December 31, 2017, the number of our paying clients grew 125.8% as compared to the number as of December 31, 2016, and grew 98.4% as of September 30, 2018 as compared to the number as of September 30, 2017.
+In 2017, we facilitated trading transactions at the amount of HK\$517.9 billion (US\$66.3 billion) in aggregate, representing a 164.4% increase in trading volume from 2016.
+Also, our paying clients increased by 125.8% from 2016 to 2017.
 To maintain the high growth momentum of our platform, we depend on retaining current clients and attracting more new clients.
 If there is insufficient demand for our online brokerage and margin financing services, we might not be able to maintain and increase our trading volume and revenues as we expect, and our business and results of operations may be adversely affected.

 Our success depends largely on our ability to retain existing clients, in particular those that have highly frequent transactions.
 Our clients may not continue to place trading orders or increase the level of their trading activities on our platform if we cannot match the prices offered by other market players or if we fail to deliver satisfactory services.
 Failure to deliver services in a timely manner at competitive prices with satisfactory experience will cause our clients to lose confidence in us and use our platform less frequently or even stop using our platform altogether, which in turn will materially and adversely affect our business.
-Even if we are able to provide high-quality and satisfactory services on our platform in a timely manner and at favorable price terms.

-we cannot assure you that we will be able to retain existing clients, encourage repeat and increase trading transactions due to reasons out of our control, such as our clients' personal financial reasons or the deterioration of the capital markets condition.
+Even if we are able to provide high-quality and satisfactory services on our platform in a timely manner and at favorable price terms, we cannot assure you that we will be able to retain existing clients, encourage repeat and increase trading transactions due to reasons out of our control, such as our clients' personal financial reasons or the deterioration of the capital markets condition.